takinola/handyjs/readme.md

 // set environment variable PORT appropriately for sites hosted on the same server app.set('port', process.env.PORT || defaultPort);

 /*
- * the following express modules are already handled by Handyjs and do not need to be declared in the app
- * csurf
- * compress
- * cookie-parser
- * express-session
- * body-parser
- * method-override
- */

-/*
  * set routes
  * NOTE: Handy already reserves some routes for use (e.g. '/logout', '/login' etc.  See documentation for full list)